Dimension of signal subspace

 X, that impinges upon the sensors in an

 array.
-The estimator uses the Akaike Information Criterion
+The estimator uses the Minimum Description Length (MDL)

-is a complex-valued matrix containing a time sequence of data samples
+matrix containing a time sequence of data samples for each sensor.

-for each sensor.
-Each row corresponds to a single time sample for
+Each row corresponds to a single time sample for all sensors.

 Estimate the Signal Subspace Dimensions for Two Arriving Signals